- Pre-assembled on acrylic board for easy out of box test run

 To use the control box, you will need to install the Arduino USB driver.
 Download Arduino IDE from this link.
 After the download, install the software and the driver (It will ask you whether you want to install the USB driver during the installation process).

 After you have the USB driver installed, and connect the control box to your computer through provided USB cable, you can verify whether you have the connection established by looking at the computer control panel->System->device manager->Ports, you should see a new “COM” port shown up.

 - GCode Sender

-After you have your GCode prepared with CAD/CAM software, you will need to use a software to send the GCode over to our control box through USB port.
-There are many such software available online, mostly are open source and free.
+After you have your GCode prepared with CAD/CAM software, you will need to use a software to send the GCode over to our control box through the USB port.
+There is much such software available online, most are open source and free.
 We suggest you use Universal GCode Sender, it is robust and on the market for many years.
 Here is the link to download the software.
 Download the 2.0 Platform version, which is compatible with the new Grbl firmware we preloaded onto our Arduino board.

 - Understand the Grbl commands

-Please use Grbl wiki page for your reference to understand all available g code commands.
+Please use the Grbl wiki page for your reference to understand all available g code commands.

 There are no reviews yet.